datacarpentry/semester-biology/exercises/Making-choices-size-estimates-by-name-R.md

 Once the function has assigned `a` and `b` have it run `get_mass_from_length()` with the appropriate values and return the estimated mass.

+Run the function for:

+1. A *Stegosauria* that is 10 meters long.
+2. A *Theropoda* that is 8 meters long.
+3. A *Sauropoda* that is 12 meters long.

-If the name doesn't match any of these values have it return `NA`.
+*Challenge (optional)*: If the name doesn't match any of these values have the function return `NA` and print out a message that it doesn't know how to convert that group.